 The DSL will inform parents at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done by dialing 101.
+If it is necessary to refer an incident to the police, this will be done by the DSL, Head of School or Executive Head by dialing 101.

 Recording incidents